ray-project/ray/doc/source/cluster/index.rst

 If you see ``Unable to connect to Redis.
-If the Redis instance is on a different machine, check that your firewall is configured properly.``, this means the ``--port`` is inaccessible at the given IP address (because, for example, the head node is not actually running, or you have the wrong IP address).
+If the Redis instance is on a different machine, check that your firewall is configured properly.``, this means the ``--port`` is inaccessible at the given IP address (because, for example, the head node is not actually running Ray, or you have the wrong IP address).

 If you see ``Ray runtime started.``, then the node successfully connected to